James-Thorson/SR-RTMB/README.md

-# Sequential Reduction for Discrete-Valued Latent Variables in RTMB
+# Sequential Reduction for Discrete-Valued Latent Variables in `RTMB`

-Christopher L. Cahill, Jim T. Thorson, and Kasper Kristensen

 Occupancy and abundance (e.g., N-mixture) models require integrating over discrete latent states.
 Discrete-valued latent variables also arise in other evolutionary models, e.g., state-switching for species traits in phylogenetic trait imputation.
-This repository implements them in RTMB using the Sequential Reduction (SR) algorithm to automatically marginalize those states, and compares parameter recovery and runtime against `unmarked` and `JAGS` and also includes new spatial and mixed-type extensions.
+This repository implements them in `RTMB` using the Sequential Reduction (SR) algorithm to automatically marginalize those states, and compares parameter recovery and runtime against `unmarked` and `JAGS` and also includes new spatial and mixed-type extensions.

 ## Quick start